MicrosoftDocs/dataexplorer-docs/data-explorer/connect-odbc.md

 > [!NOTE]
 > ODBC applications may not work well with `NVARCHAR(MAX)` type.
 You can cast the data to `NVARCHAR(`*n*`)` using the `Language` parameter in the connection string.
 For example, `Language=any@MaxStringSize:5000` will encode strings as `NVARCHAR(5000)`.

-## ODBC application authentication
+## Application authentication

 To use service principal authentication with ODBC, you must provide the Azure AD tenant ID in the `Language` field.

 You can set this configuration in the [connection string](#connection-string), the [Windows registry](#windows-registry), or the [odbc.ini file](#odbcini-file).